-The CellRaft™ Technology provides a cost-effective method to isolate and recover single cells for direct analysis or for the generation of clonal populations.
-The working principle of the CellRaft™ Technology is schematically shown in the Figure A.
+The CellRaft™ Technology provides a cost-effective method to isolate and recover single cells for direct analysis, for the generation of clonal populations, or for on-array functional analysis.
+The working principle of the CellRaft Technology is schematically shown in the sidebar.

-CellRaft Arrays in different formats are often matched to specific applications.
-For example, 100 x 100 micron CellRaft Arrays with a single reservoir are often used for isolating single nuclei for downstream molecular analysis.
-CellRaft Arrays with a “quad” reservoir are the best choice for isolation and recovery of single cells or clonal expansion under differing culture media using a single cassette.
-Cell Microsystems offers a custom fabrication service for these and other special purpose products.
+CytoSort Arrays in different formats are often matched to specific applications.
+For example, 100 x 100 micron CytoSort Arrays with a single reservoir are often used for isolating single nuclei for downstream molecular analysis.
+CytoSort Arrays with a “quad” reservoir are the best choice for isolation and recovery of single cells or clonal expansion under differing culture media using a single cassette.
+Cell Microsystems offers a range of array products suitable for different applications, or if your needs are unique we provide a custom fabrication service for special purpose products.